 How Retained Earnings Work

 Retained earnings are corporate income or profit that is not paid out as dividends.
 That is, it's money that's retained or kept in the company's accounts.

 An easy way to understand retained earnings is that it's the same concept as owner's equity except it applies to a corporation rather than a sole proprietorship or other business types.
 Net earnings are cumulative income or loss since the business started that hasn't been distributed to the shareholders in the form of dividends.

-The earnings of the company are kept or retained in a corporation and are not paid out directly to the owners, while the earnings are immediately available to the business owner in a sole proprietorship unless the owner elects to keep the money in the business.
+The earnings of a corpoartion are kept or retained and are not paid out directly to the owners, while the earnings are immediately available to the business owner in a sole proprietorship unless the owner elects to keep the money in the business.